-5. Demonstrate knowledge and 5.1 Present an understanding of the theory of research 0. understanding of a range of 0.1 and the application of the research processes, 11 appropriate research methods. principles, and methods that promote meaningful evidence-based Art Therapy research in written form.
+5. Demonstrate knowledge and understanding of a range of appropriate research methods.
+5.1 Present an understanding of the theory of research and the application of the research processes, principles, and methods that promote meaningful evidence-based Art Therapy research in written form.
 5.2 Demonstrate an understanding of relevant South African and international seminal theory in writing.
 5.3 Show competency in conducting research in Art Therapy theory by using a range of research methods including visual research methods.
 5.4 Present research findings using appropriate academic conventions.
 5.5 Ensure competency in ethically conducting evaluation and critiques on Art Therapy theory, and Visual Arts, based on a systematic and defined framework

-The minimum admission requirements for the BA Hons (AT). programme is an appropriate Bachelor's Degree, BTech Degree or equivalent Advanced Diploma.
-In addition, a minimum of two years of Psychology is a prerequisite for entry.
-Or
+The minimum admission requirements for the BA Hons (AT) programme is an appropriate Bachelor's Degree, BTech Degree or equivalent Advanced Diploma or an equivalent qualification at an equivalent standard, as recommended by a Status Committee and approved by the Faculty Board and who meet the stipulated selection criteria.

+In addition, a minimum of two years of psychology is a prerequisite for admission entry into the BA Honours in Art Therapy and a minimum of three years of psychology is a prerequisite for admission into the MA in Art Therapy.

-An equivalent qualification in the fields of Education, Humanities or Health Sciences, or a professional qualification relating to arts or psychotherapies at an equivalent standard determined by a UJ Status Committee, and supported by a portfolio of the applicant's own experiential and image based work.
+An equivalent qualification at an equivalent standard, as recommended by a Status Committee and approved by the Faculty Board in the fields of Education, Humanities or Health Sciences, or a professional qualification relating to arts or psychotherapies at an equivalent standard determined by a UJ Status Committee and supported by a portfolio of the applicant's own experiential and image based work.